public-park/summer-camp/README.md

 - **MongoDB** with Mongoose as a schema-based modelling for MongodB

-For both database connectors you find instructions in `/src-server/worker.js` source file directly.
-Enable one of the options listed and comment out all others, save the file afterwards.
+- **Firestore** a Google Cloud serverless document database

+To configure the database connector open `/src-server/configuration/ConnectionSettings.js`.
+The file contains a example configuration for each storage option.
+Export the configuration you would like to use and save the file.

 ## Installation